Cognitive Behavioural Therapy (CBT)

 What is Cognitive Behavioural Therapy?

-I use this technique to great effect for all kinds of emotional distress including but not limited to: anxiety, depression, anger, guilt, envy, jealousy, shame, relationship difficulties, addictive problems such as weight loss, and smoking cessation.
+CBT can be used for a long list of conditions which include anxiety, depression, anger, guilt, envy, jealousy, shame, relationship difficulties, as well as addictive problems such as weight loss, drug and alcohol abuse, and smoking cessation.

 Cognitive Behavioural – Hypnotherapy